 Irina Kharabashvili, the head of The Samsonadzes' animation team and designer of the characters, countered that the similarities with The Simpsons run just yellow-skin deep.
 Animators scrapped a more regular shaded skin color when they found that the color left The Samsonadze characters bland and washed-out, she explained.
 Five fingers were swapped for four as part of a standard animation technique to make characters appear funnier and distinct from a real person.

-Kharabashvili maintained that the series' focus on Georgian family and Georgian humor makes it distinct from The Simpsons, despite the characters' resemblance.
+Kharabashvili maintained that the series' focus on a Georgian family and Georgian humor makes it distinct from The Simpsons, despite the characters' resemblance.
 Georgia is not the only country to have fallen prey to Simpsons' mania.
 YouTube features clips of The Singhsons, a so-called Indian version of The Simpsons that contains fewer distinctions from the American series.

 Georgia's record on observance of intellectual property rights creates a basis for lingering controversy.
 "Misunderstandings of copyright and licensing are pervasive in Georgia, where little appreciation of intellectual property rights exists," contended Microsoft Corporation representative Zurab Munjishvili, who has battled multiple local cases of alleged Microsoft software piracy.